adon-cloudcannon/landing-page-test/src/collections/posts/cloudcannon-com-is-now-built-with-eleventy.md

 Here's our Marketing Manager Olivia Nicholson, discussing what she looks for in a performant site, and why Eleventy works for her:&nbsp;&nbsp;

-{% bookshop "markdown/youtube" id:"ynn1xMfvgDo" title:"CloudCannon.com is now built with Eleventy!" extend:true %}
+{% bookshop "markdown/youtube" id:"uB3-l0atPok" title:"CloudCannon.com on Eleventy — The Marketing Point of View" extend:true %}

 ### CloudCannon.com’s publishing workflows